Research Program on Practical Application of Health Technology for Developing and Emerging Countries

 Program Outline

-The program promotes R&D of medical devices in full consideration of needs in developing and emerging countries, especially Thailand, Indonesia, Vietnam and Malaysia.
-Assistance is offered by support providers versed in design approach.
+The program promotes R&D of medical devices in full consideration of needs in developing and emerging countries in Africa, Southeast Asia and South Asia.
+Assistance is offered by a development support organization with expertise in design approaches and strong networks in global health.

 Initial Stage of Development